Litho Lamination vs. Digital Print for Retail Packaging

 However, thanks to innovations in digital print, particularly with the HP PageWide C500 pressdigitally printed packaging can now compete with litho laminated packaging in the retail landscape in both print quality and scale.

-What is Litho Lam?
+What is Litho Lamination?

 Offset lithography is based on the concept that oil and water repel one another.
 Lithographic presses utilize two print plates, a positive and a negative, to transfer high-quality color graphics onto a suitable substrate.